 It’s important to note that approaching content creation to gain social shares is fundamentally different than doing so to bolster your backlink profile.
 There’s little to no correlation between a high number of social shares and a high number of backlinks.
 So, when defining your goals for your content, be specific.

 Establishing your company as a thought leader in your industry is a great way to gain respect and customers alike.
 And content marketing is one method to demonstrate your leadership.
-Long-form content can support your case that you are knowledgeable and trustworthy.
+Long posts can support your case that you are knowledgeable and trustworthy.

 Long-form content can support your case that you are knowledgeable and trustworthy.

-In many cases, it’s easier to include more research and insight in long-form content than short posts.
+In many cases, it’s easier to include more research and insight in long-form content than shorter content.
 If you’re limited on words, you’re simply going to have to leave out some details.
 Conversely, if you can write a blog post that is well-constructed and comprehensive, you could include all aspects around a subject.
-If you’re addressing a particularly multifaceted topic, you’ll only be able to touch on all the importants points if you give yourself the room to do so.
+If you’re addressing a particularly multifaceted topic, you’ll only be able to touch on all the important points if you give yourself the room to do so.

-As with any other aspect of your content – like subject, tone and the types of images you use – article length depends on your specific target audience preferences.
-Do your readers typically like long-form content, or are they more likely to engage in shorter posts?
+As with any other aspect of your content — like subject, tone and the types of images you use — word length depends on your specific target audience preferences.
+Do your readers typically like long-form content, or are they more likely to engage in a shorter blog post?

 The best way to gather this information is by observing the performance of your own content.
 Use Google Analytics to see how people interact with your articles of varying lengths.
 If you see high bounce rates on longer articles — or shorter ones — that could potentially be a sign you need to adjust your word counts.

 There could be a number of factors that make your readers close a tab.
 Consider things like content quality, site speed (if a mid-article graph never loads, or loads slowly, it’s going to result in poor user experience), the number of images you use and the structure of your article.